 Electing S Corp status means some extra paperwork and expenses during formation and maintenance.
 You’ll need to continue to meet the tight tax qualification obligations and stock ownership restrictions to maintain your S Corp status.
 Because the IRS has such tight rules, the IRS may have closer scrutiny over your tax returns, and you’ll have less flexibility in allocating income and loss.

 The IRS classifies business corporations by default rules unless you elect a different status using Form 2553.
 By default, corporations (known as “C Corps”) are subject to “double taxation.”
-C Corps pay corporate income taxes and then shareholders must pay income taxes on their distributions from corporate income.
+C Corps pay corporate income taxes and then shareholders must pay a personal income tax on their distributions from corporate income.

 S Corporations are basically small business corporations that have limited corporation shareholders but aren’t subject to corporate double taxation.

 The IRS considers an S Corp a pass-through entity.
 Owners report the business profits and losses on their individual returns.
 In addition, S Corp owners pay employment taxes on their salaries rather than the self-employment tax.
 Finally, the S Corp must pay the business entity tax (BET) on its Connecticut S Corporation tax return each year.
 S Corps pay the BET instead of the corporate business tax.

 The main difference between an S Corp and a C Corp is the taxation method (corporate vs. “pass-through” taxation), although S Corps are limited by other IRS requirements, such as limited shareholders.
 The owners of “pass-through entities” report the business’s profits and losses on their individual income taxes, whereas traditional C Corps pay corporate business taxes.